Changing Lives in Malawi

 All Saints Secondary School

-With the support of a number of local organisations, students and staff at St Peter’s typically arise between £5000 and £10,000 each year to support a range of projects.
+With the support of a number of local organisations, students and staff at St Peter’s typically raise between £5000 and £10,000 each year to support a range of projects.
 This has included building and furnishing two science laboratories at our partner school, All Saints Anglican Community Day Secondary School, where until now students have not been able to do practical science lessons.
 Building on this work, in 2013 Dr Andrea Parry, who teaches science at St Peter’s traveled to Malawi to run staff training for science teachers from All Saints and a neighboring secondary school.

 We have also been able to fund a wide variety of smaller community projects linked to the secondary school including repainting classrooms, supporting extra curricular trips and clubs such as the Pottery Club, donating laptop computers, musical equipment and books and contributing to the staff loan fund.